lordspline/linux/Documentation/arch/powerpc/papr_hcalls.rst

 any out values stored in a memory buffer will be in Big-endian byte order.

-Powerpc arch code provides convenient wrappers named **plpar_hcall_xxx** defined in a arch specific header [4]_ to issue hcalls from the linux kernel running as pseries guest.
+Powerpc arch code provides convenient wrappers named **plpar_hcall_xxx** defined in a arch specific header [4]_ to issue hcalls from the peenux kernel running as pseries guest.

 Register Conventions